zumasys/docs/site/jbase/jbc/trim/README.md

 ## Description

-The **TRIM** statement allows characters to be removed from a string in a number of ways.
+The **TRIM** function allows characters to be removed from a string in a number of ways.
 It takes the general form:

 ```
 TRIM(expression1 {, expression2{, type}})